nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Enrichment.md

   * `extraPayloadJsonStr`: String, optional.
 A JSON object as string, with extra parameters for the service.
 For example, use "maxWordCount" to increase or decrease the text-summary.
 This parameter is also useful in case the service adds more tuning in the misc. calls => no need to wait for a plugin update, just change your payload.
   *  `xpath`: String, optional.
 When input is `document`, the xpath to use to get the blob.
 Default "file:content".
   * `sourceIds`: String, required if input is `blobs`.
 A comma separated list of unique ID, one for each input object (Document of Blob), _in the same order_.
 If input is `document` and `sourceIds`is not passed, the plugin uses each Document UUID.
 See below for more details.
+  * `configName`: String, optional.
+The name of the XML contribution to use for baseUrl, clientId, etc. If not passed, the plugin uses `"default"`.

 > [!IMPORTANT]
 > Make sure the files are of the same kind, supporting the `actions` request.
 For example, do not mix images and PDFs if you ask for image-description.
 Or do not pass images and PDFs ans ask for both image-description and text-summarization.
 This is because the service, in this case, will return a global PARTIAL_FAILURE, and for each file, a failure for the requested action when the file is not of the good type.